 As temperatures rise, so does the threat of the mosquito-borne West Nile Virus.
-Illinois reported 152 human cases and four deaths last year.
-The severity of this season has not been established, but the virus has been found in numerous Illinois communities, including Oak Park.
+Illinois reported 39 human cases and four deaths last year.

-Take precautions...Avoid being bitten by mosquitoes by wearing long sleeves and pants, limiting time spent outdoors between dusk and dawn when mosquitoes are most active and wearing insect repellent containing DEET, Picaridin or oil of lemon eucalyptus.
+Take precautions…Avoid being bitten by mosquitoes by wearing long sleeves and pants, limiting time spent outdoors at dusk and dawn when mosquitoes are most active and using insect repellant that contains DEET, picaridin, IR3535, oil of lemon eucalyptus or para-menthane-diol.
 Residents also are urged to eliminate potential mosquito breeding sites by cleaning roof gutters, storing containers upside down and emptying birdbaths every few days.
-For more information, call 708.358.5694, visit www.oak-park.us./fightthebite or email firstname.lastname@example.org.
+For more information, call 708.358.5694, visit www.oak-park.us./fightthebite or email email@example.com.

-Report dead birds...If you see a dead bird call the West Nile Virus Hotline 708.358.5694.
+Report dead birds...If you see a dead bird call the West Nile Virus Hotline 708.358.5694 or email firstname.lastname@example.org.
 Depending on the bird’s condition and species, a Health Department staff member may pick up the carcass for testing.

 Prevention efforts...The Des Plaines Valley Mosquito Abatement District treats all street catch basins with larvicide every seven to 10 days during the mosquito-breeding season.
 The abatement district also will treat catch basins on private property by request and pick up old vehicle tires.
 Call 708.447.1765 or visit www.desplainesvalleymad.com for more information.